Office Phone Systems for Small Businesses

 How do I choose the right phone system for my business?

-The hardest part of getting the right system is picking the right provider.
+The hardest part of getting the right small business phone system is picking the right provider.
 Most small businesses now will opt for a cost effective hosted VoIP solution so it’s important to pick the right one and perhaps, more importantly, to get it at the right price point.

 But with the sheer amount of providers available, how do you know who is good?
 Many of us will automatically go to a provider we know the name of, like BT.
 However, that’s not always the best solution.
 The big providers are often the most expensive and due to the sheer size of their customer base can often fall short with customer service, should a problem arise.